 Tour Guide: Friendly, funny, knowledgeable.
 A professional Peru Summit Tour Guides with a deep knowledge of the destination and a focus on customer service makes all the difference.
 Our leaders are experts in Inca history, nature, wildlife, cuisine, local language, emergency life safe procedures, with a profound connection to Peru’s fascinating traditional culture.
 They take care of all the details so that you can savor the experiences of the trip.
 Our Tour Guides have the warmth, endless energy, and that special “it” factor that transforms a trip into an unforgettable journey.

-Meal: A super delicious and nutritious packed breakfast and packed lunch will be provided (lunch box/packed lunch) with an option for vegetarians, gluten free, and lactose free with a nice hot Coca tea.
+Meal: A super delicious packed lunch will be provided (lunch box/packed lunch) with an option for vegetarians, gluten free, and lactose free with a nice hot Coca tea.

 Toilet: At some points on the trail, there are squat toilets for PEN 1.00 ( 1 Sol).

 Time to go: Best time to is from mid-April to October, we still operate in November, and March, hikers should expect some rains and snow in these months.
 We do not operate our trips in December, January, and February as the rainfall is very strong, which makes very difficult the access, and it’s not possible to see the Rainbow Mountain.